 - Networking: By joining the Inner Circle, you suddenly join a community of like-minded day traders that have varying levels of experience – where you can trade knowledge and gain some insight.
 Apart from stock-specific chat rooms (like “Under $1” and “Over $1”), there is also a “Traders Lounge” where after-hours networking takes place.
 Clay actively participates in these chat rooms.

-- The Fundamentals: ClayTrader.com is really tailored to beginner and intermediate traders.
+- The Fundamentals: ClayTrader.com is tailored to beginner and intermediate traders.
 Clay helps users explore the basics in an easy-to-understand way.
 There are countless hours of videos that can help a total newbie take the first step.
-The blog section is also useful, if reading is your preferred way to learn.
+The blog section is also useful if reading is your preferred way to learn.

-- Clay: The guy behind the site is actually pretty accessible, and he’s a generally likeable guy.
+- Clay: The guy behind the site is actually pretty accessible, and he’s a likeable guy.
 The way he explains things is very clear and easy to watch – and he presents a pretty clear vision.

 - Transparency: ClayTrader is very clear about its offerings upfront, and the prices are front and center – there are no predatory selling happening here.
-You really know what you get as a buyer, and Clay doesn’t do any constant upselling of additional services or features.
+You know what you get as a buyer, and Clay doesn’t do any constant upselling of additional services or features.

 - Discounts: Coupon codes are given to people who sign up for any of the courses; you save 10% on other products you purchase.
 It’s a pity no free trials are offered to entice new members to test out the service.

-- No Performance History: Not only is there no performance history of the alerts ClayTrader sends out, he doesn’t show his subscribers his own personal performance.
-We are meant to believe that Clay – after taking a massive financial hit in the past – was able to bounce back and create his own winning, emotion-free trading strategy.
-He doesn’t, however, offer up any sort of proof – or show us real-time trading.
+- No Performance History: Not only is there no performance history of the alerts ClayTrader sends out, but he also doesn’t show his subscribers his personal trading performance.
+We are meant to believe that Clay – after taking a massive financial hit in the past – he was able to bounce back and create a winning, emotion-free trading strategy.
+He doesn’t, however, offer up any proof – or show us real-time trading.
 Case studies or analyzing charts in hindsight offers little value to subscribers.
-It’s not actually clear if he’s even trading currently, or just making his money by operating the site.
+It’s not clear if he’s even trading currently, or just making his money by operating the site.